Bjelovar: Roman Empire

+Origin of the city

+By the end of the 14th and beginning of the 15th century, many noble and church estates were located within the circle of modern Bjelovar, examples being the settlement Jakobove Sredice, the fort of Gudovačka Gradina, and church parishes in modern-day Veliko Korenovo, Međurača, and Nova Rača.

-Bjelovar in its modern form however is one of the youngest cities in Croatia.
-Bjelovar was first mentioned in 1413.
-With the penetration of the Turks in the 16th century, only those fortified settlements under the special authority of the Viennese court, where the local population took shelter and survived.
-Only with the establishment of an administrative and military system of defense against the Turks, better known as the Croatian Military Frontier within which the Bjelovar area was located, Bjelovar (then "Bellowar") was repeatedly mentioned on military maps since the first half of the 17th century.
-It is mentioned as a military guardhouse, which indicates that it was already included in the Frontier defense system then.
-Stabilization of the Habsburg-Ottoman border on the Sava river and the new circumstances in the society of the region in the first half of the 18th century conditioned the territorial and administrative reorganization of the Varaždin Generalate.
+With the Turkish invasions in the 16th century, the modern-day Bjelovar region became a border area and a humanly and materially devastated region that constantly changed hands.
+The population had dispersed and life was largely carried out in small forts along the unstable border with the Ottomans.
+Only with the establishment of an administrative and military system of defense against the Turks, better known as the Croatian Military Frontier, within which the Bjelovar area was located, did the situation stabilize.
+In the 17th century, Bjelovar is mentioned as a military guardhouse, which indicates that it was already included in the frontier defense system at that point.
+Stabilization of the Habsburg-Ottoman border on the Sava river and the new circumstances of the society in the region during the first half of the 18th century conditioned the territorial and administrative reorganization of the Varaždin Generalate.

-The Severin Uprising (also known as the Varaždin rebellion), which took place in 1755 in the immediate vicinity of the future city, pointed to the need for a new center from which better control of the Krajišan could be carried out.
+The Severin Uprising (also known as the Varaždin rebellion), which took place in 1755 in the immediate vicinity of the future city, pointed to the need for a new command center from which better control of the Krajišan could be projected out.
 Viennese military strategists decided to establish a new settlement that would take over the function of headquarters of regimental administrations.
-A location was chosen in the center of the generalate, on the dividing line between the Križevačka and Đurđevačka regiments.
+A location was chosen in the center of the generalate, on the dividing line between the Križevci and Đurđevac regiments.